mikkelme/Simula_SummerProject/README.md

 ### Default interface (Interface with wiggles)

-We now introduce the wiggles back to the interface and compute similar metrics as done for the flat curve.
-The pressure variance is shown in figure
+We now introduce the wiggles to the interface and compute similar metrics as done for the flat curve.
+The pressure variance is shown in figure $(8)$.

 <p float>
     <img src="figures/SNS_ps_maxvar_width.png"